freeCodeCamp/freeCodeCamp/guide/english/nodejs/npm/index.md

 $ npm install underscore@1.8.2 -S
 ```

-To remove a global dependency, use `-g` flag.
+To install a global dependency, use `-g` flag.

 ### Uninstalling Local Packages